Skip to main content

 Status: Current Term Now Closed Weekly Hours: 6-8 hrs Location: On Campus

-We are looking for highly motivated apprentices interested in behavioral economics or behavioral finance research for the 2024 Fall semester.
-You will find below the list of projects open for URAP positions.
-PLEASE state/rank which projects you would like to work on in your application.
-Expectations: - Attend one 1...
+We are looking for highly motivated apprentices interested in behavioral economics or behavioral finance research for the 2025 fall semester.
+You will find below the list of open projects.
+Expectations: - Undergraduates will be required to complete assignments weekly.
+They will also be required to fill out weekly reports detailing the...

 Status: Current Term Now Closed Weekly Hours: 6-8 hrs Location: On Campus